pensjonatus/flash-fiction/blog/the-place-part-6.md

 ---
-title: 'The Place Part 6'
+title: The Place Part 6
 date: '2017-07-16'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I had never been to Morocco, but I kind of had a feel for it.
 Warm and gold,